By Larry Fritzlan, LMFT, CAS, Director, Adolescent Recovery Services

 - Saliva Test: Detects marijuana, opiates (including Oxycontin), cocaine, amphetamines, PCP, and barbiturates.
 (Make sure your teen does not have water in his mouth.)

-- Breathalyzer: Detects alcohol (make sure your teen blows, and not sucks, into device).
+- Breathalyzer: Detects alcohol (make sure your teen blows, and not sucks, into the device).

 - Other optional tests are available for nicotine, LSD, psilocybin mushrooms, and steroids.